crescendont/ln-scoring-algorithm-updated/README.md

 # ln-scoring-algorithm-updated

 A program to find the optimal outfit + top 20 scoring items for association, chapter, arena, and custom stages in Love Nikki.
-This program requires your clothes_date file to run.
-Please refer to any of the guides out there for extracting this file; Nikki's Info also accepts it for wardrobe information, so many guides exist.
+This program requires your clothes_date file or a manual wardrobe input to give customized recoomedations.
+Please refer to any of the guides out there for extracting clothes_date; Nikki's Info also accepts it for wardrobe information, so many guides exist.

 Your clothes_date file MUST be renamed to **clothes_date.txt** and it MUST be in the same folder as the executable.

 DO NOT MODIFY YOUR clothes_date FILE BEYOND RENAMING IT.
 You do not need to include today's date within the name of clothes_date.txt. "date" refers to the *word* date.

+To use manual wardrobe input, create a textfile named $$clothes_typed.txt$$.
+How to input your wardrobe is specified later in this guide.

 If all you want is the top 20 scores, please download the newplayer_clothes_date [here](https://github.com/crescendont/ln-scoring-algorithm-updated/raw/refs/heads/main/newplayer_clothes_date), rename it to clothes_date.txt, and use it as your input.